Your Guide To Contraceptives In Botswana

 Short acting contraceptives continue to be the most common option utilized, with the pill taking the most space in this arena, and this is to be commended; safe sex in any shape or form is better than unsafe sex.
-But there is still much to be desired when it comes to long-acting contraceptives, which have proven to be more effective and could potentially allow more liberty to those who utilize them.
-These products over the past years have become more available, but many still struggle to get information on their use and accessibility.
-This post serves to bridge that gap, but before we do so, let’s dive into some details pertaining to access in Botswana:
+But there is still much to be desired when it comes to long-acting contraceptives.
+The availability of these products has improved over the past years but people still struggle to get information about them.
+This post serves to bridge that gap.
+But before we do so, let’s dive into some details pertaining to access in Botswana:

 What Does LARC Even Stand For?

 LARC stands for Long-acting Reversible Contraceptive.
-Specifically for women, the categorization includes hormonal and non-hormonal contraceptives that can be used to prevent pregnancy or space out births.
-They include the Implant, such as the Levoplant, the Injectable, such as DMPA-IM or Depo-Provera and Intrauterine devices.
-These contraceptive options often work for long periods of time without the user needing to take them everyday, such as the pill, and when looking to conceive, they are easily reversed.
+Specifically for women, the categorization includes hormonal and non-hormonal contraceptives that can be used to prevent or plan pregnancy.
+They include the implant, such as the Levoplant, the injectable, such as DMPA-IM or Depo-Provera and intrauterine devices.
+These contraceptive options often work for long periods of time without the user needing to take them everyday.
+You can easily reverse their effect if you are looking to conceive.

 So, What’s So Great About LARC Options?

 LARC options are amazing if you are not looking to conceive for an extended period of time.
-They are low commitment as you’re not required to ingest something everyday in order for them to be efficient and they can also be very beneficial for regulating one’s menstrual cycle.
-Although long acting, should you decide you want to conceive, the effects are very quickly reversed and you will be able to conceive.
+They require low commitment because you don’t have to ingest something everyday.
+They can also be very beneficial for regulating one’s menstrual cycle.
+Although they are long acting, you can reverse their effect if you want to conceive.

 Are They Available in Botswana?

 In 2016, the Botswana Ministry of Health approved the use of three LARC options.
-They are the implant (common brands include the Levoplant), the Intrauterine Device and the Progesterone only injectable (common brands include Depo-Provera).
-All these products are available in both public and private health facilities and in public facilities, are provided under subsidized costing.
+They are the implant, the intrauterine device and the progesterone-only injectable.
+Levoplant is a famous brand for the implant and Depo-Provera for the injectable.
+All these products are available in both public and private health facilities.
+In public facilities, they are provided at subsidized rates.